-Sicilian architecture in Noto
+Where to find Sicilian baroque architecture in Noto

-Noto is in the province of Syracuse, and is around 20 miles from the city of Syracuse.
+Noto is in the province of Siracusa, and is around 20 miles from the city of Siracusa.
 Like much of Sicily, Noto has a rich cultural history, having first been conquered by the Arabs in 866.
 It also later became a Christian stronghold after the Arabs were defeated in 1091.
 The Normans were the last to conquer the city.
 That said, you can only imagine the mix of influence on the city’s culture, architecture and also its people.

 Following the earthquake in 1693, a group of architects were hired to rebuild Noto to become a masterpiece of Sicilian Baroque.

-Sicilian Baroque architecture
+Sicilian baroque architecture

 Cattedrale di Noto

-An exterior of pale yellow limestone, the cathedral’s façade takes on the style of Sicilian Baroque.
+An exterior of pale yellow limestone, the cathedral’s façade takes on the style of Sicilian baroque.
 Also take particular note of the grand doorways, which are revivals of 15th century Sicilian architecture.
 The façade also hints to the style of the Notre-Dame in Versailles.

 Constant repairs after the earthquake to Noto Cathedral’s roof, mainly during the 1950s, led to its eventual collapse in 1996.
-The entire roof and vault of the nave, also one of the 4 piers supporting the dome, collapsed.
+The entire roof and vault of the nave, and also one of the 4 piers supporting the dome, collapsed.
 It didn’t reopen till 2007.